appfoundry/react-adal-authentication-session-sample/README.md

 You could also do these things later in some componentDidMount function in your app, but then it's possible that it ("it" being the lack of an expiry value in the storage before rendering the application) trips up logic protecting our authenticated backend calls.

 If the token is not expired or is null (while it actually should not be null, and expired) at the moment the timeout is triggered, we restart it to try again later (granted, this isn't handled that well but for a first version it'll do and we'll later see why).
 This can happen when an other tab has reset the expiry, but obviously can't reset the timer in the original tab, causing the original tab to be in a 'limbo' state: its user is logged out but the application is still shown.
-Restarting and retrying later is our way of making sure all tabs are, eventually, on the “login page” of Microsoft.
+Restarting and retrying later is our way of making sure all tabs are, eventually, on Microsoft's login page.

 ```js
 // src/index.js